andyhasit/ratherdry/README.md

 ### Caching

-At present only records are cached, meaning once a specific record has been fetched from the database, superdry will returned the cached version.
+At present only records are cached, meaning once a specific record has been fetched from the database, ratherdry will returned the cached version.